 About

-What ChessIQ is built for
+What ChessIQ is for

 Core analysis